 a reaction within 2 hours after an injection--headache, chest pain, flu-like symptoms, warmth or chills, redness on the palms of your hands, muscle or joint pain, uncontrolled muscle movements.

 Common side effects may include:

-pain, swelling, itching, bruising, redness, bleeding, or a hard lump where an injection was given.
+pain or redness where an injection was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.